ptitfred/osrd-website/content/docs/reference/design-docs/signaling.en.md

    - **Observing a signal** subscribe to the state of a signal (through the view)
    - **Passing a signal** signals that a signal has been passed by the train (through the view)

-## Annexes
+## Appendices

 ### Research Questions

    - Are there any blocks that overlap the end of a route?
-No (loic)
+SNCF(Loïc): No
-   - Are there any LL(2) signals?
-No in France
+   - Are there any signals which rely on the state of the one after next signal?
+SNCF(Loïc): No
    - Are there signals that change behavior based on the active block in front of them?
-Yes, for slowdowns
+SNCF(Loïc): Yes, for slowdowns
-   - Are there signals that are the start of blocks of different types (bal and bapr for example)?
-YES LOL, even tvm
+   - Are there signals that are the start of blocks of different types?
+SNCF(Loïc): Yes
    - Can the behavior of a signal depend on which block is active after the end of the current block?
-Yes, with slowdowns or blinking yellow
+SNCF(Loïc): Yes, with slowdowns or blinking yellow
    - Do some signaling systems need additional information in the blocks?
-Kind of, there are slowdowns, but it's not specifically carried by the block
+SNCF(Loïc): Kind of, there are slowdowns, but it's not specifically carried by the block
    - Is it nominal for a train to have multiple active signaling systems at the same time?
-No
+SNCF(Loïc): No
    - When and by whom are the blocks generated?
    - What data is necessary for generating the blocks?